FlowiseAI/FlowiseDocs/configuration/deployment/aws.md

 git clone https://github.com/FlowiseAI/Flowise.git
 ```

-2. Cd into docker folder
+2. Cd into the Docker folder

 ```bash
 cd Flowise && cd docker
 ```

-3. Create a `.env` file.
+3. Create an `.env` file.
 You can use your favourite editor.
 I'll use `nano`

 ```bash
 nano .env